yuanbei/Nars-Wiki/Built-in-operator-list.md

-The following operators are currently implemented in OpenNARS.
-It will be updated once more operators to be added to the system
+The following operators are currently implemented in OpenNARS that can be invoked by the system to carry out self-perception and self-control functions.
+It will be updated once more operators to be added to the system.

 **Believe:** turn a statement into a task containing a judgment<br/>
 **Want:** turn a statement into a task containing a goal<br/>